NightfallRollup/nightfall-deployment/aws/README.md

 ```
 where `yyy` is the name of the new cluster.
 By default, this command will generate infrastructure
 to deploy a new client and a new regulator.
 Code will be automatically generated and added to xxx.env file.
-It is up to you to customize.
+It is up to you to customize the new client and regulator parameters.

 **NOTE** Adding a new client in a cluster also generates new keys for regulator.
 They are automatically added
 to the ssm paramstore